cation-lang/cation-lang.org/content/design.md

 ## Language features

 Cation is made for practical tasks: we attempt to make it easy-to-read and write, avoiding as much of boilerplate code as possible.
-There are just five built-in keywords; monadic programming effortless: one does not need to declare set of possible error types ahead.
+There are just five built-in keywords; monadic programming is effortless: one does not need to declare set of possible error types ahead.
 Cation has indentation-based syntax, which makes it much more visually readable and sets it aside from curly-braced languages like C/C++, Rust, Scala... and makes it similar to Idris, Haskell, Python.

 It has the following distinguishing features, which taken together set it aside from other existing languages: